drewf24/world-airbnb/proposal/proposal.md

 To complete this research we will use the location variables (neighbourhood, neighbourhood\_group, and latitude longitude) as predictors variables and price will be the response variable.
+It is hypothesized that Airbnbs closer to Manhattan are expected, on average, to be listed for a higher price.

 In addition to location and price, we wanted to explore which factors made certain Airbnb listings more popular than others.
 We decided that